-As in any other year, the information in this prospectus describes the courses we fully intend to offer in as much detail as we have at present.
+The information in this prospectus describes the courses we fully intend to offer in as much detail as we have at present.
 We do, however, reserve the right to make changes according to circumstances.

-In order to qualify for the Sixth Form you need five GCSEs at a 5 or above, including English and Maths at least at a 4.
-However there are fewer subject choices appropriate for a student who does not pass English GCSE with a 5.
+In order to qualify for the Sixth Form, you need five GCSEs at a 5 or above, including English Language or Literature.
+Alternatively, five GCSEs at a 5 or above and English Language or Literature and Maths at grade 4 will qualify you for a place.
+Please be aware there are fewer subject choices appropriate for a student who does not pass English GCSE with a 5.
 If a student has not qualified for the courses for which they have applied and we are unable to find them suitable alternative choices, we reserve the right in that instance to withdraw their offer of a place.
-There may also be circumstances where a student will not achieve the general entry criteria, but we are nonetheless able to offer them an appropriate programme, particularly when on creative, performance, or vocational courses.
-We will decide these offers on a case by case basis.
+There may also be circumstances where a student will not achieve the general entry criteria, or indeed course requirements, but we are nonetheless able to offer them an appropriate programme.
+We will decide these offers on a case-by-case basis.

-Most subjects offering 'A' Levels make a 5 a condition of entry onto that course, and some courses (Maths, Computing, the sciences and languages) have higher entry criteria.
+Most subjects offering 'A' Levels make a GCSE grade 5 a condition of entry onto that course, and some courses (Maths, Computing, the Sciences and Languages) have higher entry criteria.
 Please check the subject pages for courses' specific entry requirements.
+At Hinchingbrooke, we enter all of our students for two-year courses, in nearly all cases in three subjects, but in some cases four subjects (see our Pathways diagram on page 5).
+This means that whichever courses you choose we expect you will carry them all on into Year 13.

-At Hinchingbrooke we enter all of our students for two year courses, in most cases in three subjects, but in some cases four subjects if this is appropriate (see our Pathways diagram on page 12).
-This means that whichever courses you choose, our expectation is that you will be carrying them all on into Year 13.
-However, we also recognise that in Year 12 in particular students who have good organisational skills and a good work ethic have the capacity to study more widely than their three core subjects.
-As well as the EPQ and Core Maths, we also offer one year options in Dance, Drama and Modern Foreign Languages in which students can take an AS or equivalent at the end of Year 12, and then reduce their programme to three core subjects for Year 13.
-For the full list of courses please go to page 13.
+Students who have good organisational skills have the capacity to study more widely than their three core subjects.
+As well as the EPQ and Mathematical Studies, we also offer one year options in Dance, Drama and Modern Foreign Languages in which students can take an AS or equivalent at the end of Year 12, and then reduce their programme to three core subjects for Year 13.